hrissan/dtls/README.md

 ### timers goroutine

-Maintains a list of connection with timer set (max size of the queue is equal to # of handshakes).
+Maintains a list of connections with timer set (max size of the queue is equal to # of handshakes).
 When timer expires, calls OnTimer function on connection, which might change state and wake up some other goroutine or set timer again.

-We'd like to make this list as simple as possible (no B-tree or similar structures).

-We'd like to have fixed number of queues, sorted by expiration time (for example, for 50ms and 1s).
+We do not want to use complicated data structures, like B-tree or intrusive heap.

+So we have only 2 simple queues for short (50ms) and long (1s) timers, each sorted by expiration time simply because of the push order.

-So if we need 5-second timer, we'd set timeout to 5s and add it to 1s queue.
+When we set 5-second timer, we'd set timeout deadline to +5s, but add it to 1s queue.

-After expiration, we decrease timeout by 1s, and add to the queue again, until timeout reaches 0.
+After expiration, if we reached deadline, we fire timer, but if we did not, we add to the queue again, until deadline is reached.

-This covers both short and long timers with minimal data structure.
+Each connection can be added to both queues, but only once to each one.

+TODO - maybe we need 3 or 4 queues with different timeouts ladder.

 ## Links to other implementations